lowRISC/opentitan/doc/project/rfc_process.md

 * The RFC is shared publicly by filing a GitHub issue and tagging with the `RFC:Proposal` label.
 * Once the author is happy that the RFC is complete, they submit it to the Technical Committee by converting the label to `RFC:TC Review`.
 * The Technical Committee will consider active RFCs in each meeting (those that have been marked with `RFC:TC Review` for at least a week).
-  If an RFC saw large changes in the week it has been "ready" the TC may postpone judgement in order to allow more comment.
+  If an RFC saw large changes in the week it has been "ready" the TC may postpone judgment in order to allow more comment.
   They will decide whether to:
    * **Accept**: Indicate they are happy for this proposal to be implemented.
      May be conditional on certain changes.